-Bertrand Russell (Russell and Wyatt, 1960) addressed these concepts by differentiating between creative and possessive.
+Bertrand Russell (Russell and Wyatt, 1960) addressed these issues in an interesting way by differentiating between creative and possessive.

 “I call an impulse creative when its aim is to produce something which wouldn’t otherwise be there and is not taken away from anybody else” (p.
 130).